Innovation is coming: QSR business of Uzbekistan to undergo major changes

-May 15, 2018: The Cabinet of Ministers of the Republic of Uzbekistan signs the order of “Actions on managing the operation of the “Charvak” free tourist zone”.
-One of the terms of infrastructure development in the zone calls for inviting leading quick service restaurant (QSR) companies onto the domestic market.
-Opening affiliates of renowned QSR networks should have a positive effect on the economy of the region, in particular through establishing competition in the field.
+May 15, 2018: The Cabinet of Ministers of the Republic of Uzbekistan signs the order of “Actions on managing the operation of the “Charvak” free tourist zone.”
+One of the terms of infrastructure development in the zone is inviting leading quick-service restaurant (QSR) companies onto the domestic market.
+Opening affiliates of renowned QSR networks should positively affect the economy of the region, particularly through establishing competition in the field.

-The government of the Republic is to develop conditions conforming to the international requirements and standards of catering management, thus allowing for the QSR giants such as Starbucks, McDonalds and Burger King to appear on the local market.
+The Republic government is to develop conditions conforming to the international requirements and standards of catering management, thus allowing for the QSR giants such as Starbucks, McDonald’s, and Burger King to appear on the local market.

-Let us note that the introduction of global quick service restaurant chains in Uzbekistan had begun even before the Cabinet of Ministers had signed the order.
-The first KFC restaurants recently opened in Tashkent.
+Let us note that the introduction of global quick-service restaurant chains in Uzbekistan had begun even before the Cabinet of Ministers had signed the order.
+The first KFC restaurant recently opened in Tashkent.
 According to the report of “Yum!
 Brands”, the KFC franchise owner, a thousand new restaurants are to be opened in Russia and CIS countries before 2020.
 And this is only the beginning of the expansion awaiting the Uzbekistani market.

-“We welcome any sort of competition.
-Should it be McDonalds, KFC or Baskin Robbins, any representation of American corporations is always encouraged”, - commented the minister of foreign trade of Uzbekistan Elyor Ganiyev in a local media report.
+“We welcome any competition.
+Should it be McDonald’s, KFC, or Baskin Robbins, any representation of American corporations is always encouraged”, – commented the minister of foreign trade of Uzbekistan Elyor Ganiyev in a local media report.

 The expansion of global corporations is not the only vector of development.
 We live in a time when introducing modern technologies to ensure quality service becomes universal.
-Hence, the quick service restaurant industry is no exception.
-One of the key noticeable trends is the mass introduction of self-servicing systems into the infrastructure of leading companies.
+Hence, the quick-service restaurant industry is no exception.
+One of the key noticeable trends is the mass introduction of self-servicing systems into leading companies’ infrastructure.

-This growing interest for self-service systems is of no surprise considering the main benefits of terminals and the effects they have on business.
+This growing interest in self-service systems is of no surprise considering the main benefits of terminals and their effects on business.

 To begin with, introducing such devices leads to major queue reduction.
 The approachable and intuitive interface gives customer recommendations on meal combinations and special offers in a simple illustrative way.
-The system will always propose adding a sauce or a dessert in a form that is interactive and purchase inducing.
-The vice-president of the world’s largest self-service system developer “Diebold Nixdorf“ Devora Henderson notes that introducing self-servicing kiosks into the restaurant infrastructure results in a 15-20% average customer receipt augmentation.
+The system will always propose adding a sauce or a dessert in an interactive and purchase-inducing form.
+The vice-president of the world’s largest self-service system developer “Diebold Nixdorf“ Devora Henderson, notes that introducing self-servicing kiosks into the restaurant infrastructure results in a 15-20% average customer receipt augmentation.

 “Our experience proves that introducing self-servicing terminals has a direct effect on the company turnover.
-Terminals remove the intermediary in the process of taking orders and paying, significantly lowering the expanses of commercial enterprises.
-In case of major global companies we are talking about six-digit numbers”, - explains the Head of BS/2 Retail Sales Department Jurij Mikuckij.
+Terminals remove the intermediary in taking orders and paying, significantly lowering the expanses of commercial enterprises.
+In the case of major global companies, we are talking about six-digit numbers”, – explains the Head of BS/2 Retail Sales Department Jurij Mikuckij.

-BS/2 is a reputable software and hardware solutions developer in Eastern Europe, Transcaucasia and Central Asia.
-In 2018, BS/2 carried out a project of introducing self-service terminals into the infrastructure of McDonalds restaurants in Azerbaijan.
+BS/2 is a reputable software and hardware solutions developer in Eastern Europe, Transcaucasia, and Central Asia.
+In 2018, BS/2 carried out a project of introducing self-service terminals into Mcdonald’s restaurants’ infrastructure in Azerbaijan.

-BS/2 Uzbekistan makes part of Penki Kontinentai company group.
-Since 2008, its activities include providing equipment, as well as developing and introducing workflow optimization software solutions for retail enterprises and financial institutions of Uzbekistan.
+BS/2 Uzbekistan makes part of the Penki Kontinentai company group.
+Since 2008, its activities include providing equipment and developing and introducing workflow optimization software solutions for retail enterprises and financial institutions of Uzbekistan.